Treasurer: Pam Campbell

 Pam received her Teaching Certification from Brandon University, taught for three years and then worked in various positions in the Provincial Government.
 Later, she returned to school and received her Bachelor of Arts degree in Psychology.

 Pam has served on several Boards including the Board of Artists in Healthcare, the Central Speech & Hearing Clinic, the Manitoba Advisory Board to the Minister of Education for deaf and hard of hearing children, the Committee of Specialized Services for Children and Youth, the Association of Deaf and Hard of Hearing Children of Manitoba.

-Chair: Tom Carson
+Past Chair: Tom Carson

 An experienced performer, producer, consultant, sound engineer and composer, Dan has over 25 year’s involvement in the music industry.
 He has been a board member with numerous provincial and international organizations including the Manitoba Chamber Orchestra, MARIA, the Winnipeg Musicians Association, The Western Canada Aviation Museum and the Pan Am Games.
 He provides the board with his entrepreneurial spirit, significant experience with nonprofit organizations and his longstanding connections with the recording industry (evidenced by recording over 200 albums, providing film scores for numerous production companies and providing services as a music consultant/composer).